 Legumes are similar to meat in nutrients, but with lower iron levels and no saturated fats.
 The high protein in legumes make them a great option in place of meat and dairy products.
 Vegetarians often substitute legumes for meat.

-Legumes are a great source of fiber and help you have regular bowel movements.
-Just 1 cup (250 milliliters, mL) of cooked black beans will give you 15 grams (g) of fiber, which is about half of the recommended daily amount.
+Legumes are a great source of fiber and may help you have regular bowel movements.
+Just 1 cup (240 mL) of cooked black beans will give you 15 grams (g) of fiber, which is about half of the recommended daily amount for adults.

 Legumes are packed with nutrients.
 They are low in calories, but make you feel full.
 The body uses the carbohydrates in legumes slowly, over time, providing steady energy for the body, brain, and nervous system.
 Eating more legumes as part of a healthy diet can help lower blood sugar, blood pressure, heart rate, and other heart disease and diabetes risks.

 Beans and legumes contain antioxidants that help prevent cell damage and fight disease and aging.
 The fiber and other nutrients benefit the digestive system, and may even help to prevent digestive cancers.

 Legumes can be added to any meal, for breakfast, lunch, or dinner.
 Once cooked, they can be eaten warm or cold.

 Most dry beans (except peas and lentils) will need to be rinsed, soaked, and cooked.

 - Rinse beans in cold water and pick out any pebbles or stems.